Miastodwa/lazy-sharp/README.md

+Create on-the-fly resized, cropped and optimized versions of images in your GCP bucket, with query parameters!

 ## How it works?

 This function accepts only `GET` requests with `query params`.

 -   It will return an image after applying requested transformations, such as resizing, cropping, etc.
 -   If the image with those specific transformations did not exists, it will save it to the bucket.
--   All subsequent requests with the same params will be redirected to that image.
+-   All subsequent requests with the same params will be redirected to that image, so the transformations will execute **only once**.

 Example call: